Saiisako/CUBE3D/README.md

 # 🧊 CUBE3D

-Project developed as part of our training program, in collaboration with **Naankour**.
+Project developed as part of our Common Core at 42 school, in collaboration with **Naankour**.

 ##  Description